Trauma Survivors Network - provided by ATS

 Jamaica Hospital Medical Center

 Jamaica Hospital has been recognized as one of the leading hospitals in Queens, New York since 1891.
 Jamaica Hospital’s Emergency Department serves as a Level I Trauma Center and Thrombectomy-Capable Stroke Center- the only one of its kind in South Queens.
-There are a wide range of specialities that cater to the needs of patients and their families.
-The Trauma Survivors Network (TSN) at Jamaica Hospital is a community of patients and their loved ones looking for support and connection following a traumatic injury.
+There are a wide range of specialties that cater to the needs of patients and their families.
+The Trauma Survivors Network (TSN) at Jamaica Hospital is a community of patients and their loved ones offering support and connection following a traumatic injury.
 There are several resources available to TSN participants including:

 Peer Visitation: Peer visitors are trained volunteers who are survivors of a traumatic injury or loved ones of a survivor.
 Inpatient and outpatient visitations are available.